 Detail oriented.
-Animal care and service workers must be detail oriented because they are often responsible for keeping animals on a strict diet, maintaining records, and monitoring changes in animals' behavior.
+Animal care and service workers are often responsible for keeping animals on a strict diet, maintaining records, and monitoring changes in animals' behavior.

 Patience.
-Animal caretakers and all animal trainers need to be patient when training or working with animals that do not respond to commands.
+All animal caretakers and animal trainers need to be patient when training or working with animals that do not respond to commands.

 Physical stamina.
-Stamina is important for animal care and service workers because their work often involves kneeling, crawling, bending, and lifting heavy supplies, such as bags of food.
+Animal care and service workers often kneel, crawl, bend, and lift heavy supplies, such as bags of food.

 Problem-solving skills.
 Animal trainers must be able to assess whether the animals are responding to teaching methods and identify which methods are most successful.

 Reliability.
-In order to meet the customer’s needs, animal care and service workers need to care for animals in a scheduled and timely manner.
+Animal care and service workers need to care for animals in a scheduled and timely manner.

 Trustworthiness.
 Pet sitters must demonstrate that they can be trusted when caring for animals and properties while the owner is away.

-The median annual wage for animal trainers is $26,610.
+The median annual wage for animal caretakers is $26,080.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $18,160, and the highest 10 percent earned more than $57,170.
+The lowest 10 percent earned less than $19,310, and the highest 10 percent earned more than $40,210.

-Overall employment of animal care and service workers is projected to grow 11 percent through 2024, faster than the average for all occupations.
+Overall employment of animal care and service workers is projected to grow 33 percent over the next ten years, much faster than the average for all occupations.